gwijthoff/texting/content/practica/graphtexts.md

 - Click on that line of code so that it is surrounded by a green box, and typing SHIFT+ENTER.
 You should see the three most recent texts you sent populate the code.
   - If you receive an error message instead, try adding a new line of code at the very top of this file that reads: `import pandas`
 - Continue clicking on each line of the code, and then typing SHIFT+ENTER.
 The graphs will change to reflect your text messages.

+## For Windows/Android Users

+Jérémie says:

+> For Windows computers, you can use [iExplorer](https://macroplant.com/iexplorer); for Android phones, you can use the [SMS Backup and Restore app](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore&hl=en).
+Read [this DigitalTrends article](https://www.digitaltrends.com/mobile/how-to-save-text-messages/) for more information.
+The notebook provided here may need to be adapted.

 ## Notes